TORONTO, April 18 /CNW/ - A comprehensive study by a team of 17 leading

 least as good as that in the U.S. The research, which appears in the inaugural

-issue of the on-line journal Open Medicine that is being launched tomorrow, is
+issue of the on-line journal Open Medicine that is being launched today, is a

 outcomes of U.S. and Canadian patients with identical illnesses ever